British PM May faces early setback in Brexit talks

 Ms. May’s comments linking security with a trade deal have also sparked sharp comments from EU officials.
 In her letter to Mr. Tusk, Ms. May mentioned security issues 11 times and added: “In security terms a failure to reach agreement would mean our co-operation in the fight against crime and terrorism would be weakened.”
 That was seen as a threat by some EU officials.

-“What I think is not possible is to say to the European Union ‘well look we will only co-operate on security if you give us a good trade deal or a good economic package’, that is not done,” Guy Verhofstadt, the chief Brexit negotiator for the European Parliament, said Thursday.
+“What I think is not possible is to say to the European Union, ‘Well, look we will only co-operate on security if you give us a good trade deal or a good economic package,’ that is not done,” Guy Verhofstadt, the chief Brexit negotiator for the European Parliament, said Thursday.
 “The security of the citizens is so important, the fight against terrorism is so crucial, that you cannot negotiate with something else.
 What we propose is to make an association agreement between the U.K. and the EU with two consistent pillars, one on security, the fight against terrorism, external and internal; and at the other hand a good trade deal, a fair trade deal, where it is clear, naturally, that outside the European Union, you can never have a status that is [as favourable as EU membership].”

 Mr. Davis played down the Prime Minister’s comments, saying there was no attempt to blackmail the EU.
 “We want a deal.
 That’s the point.
 We want a deal,” he told the BBC.
 “And [Ms. May] was making the point that it is bad for both of us if we don’t have a deal.
 That, I think, is a perfectly reasonable point to make and not in any sense a threat.”

-On Thursday the British parliament also began the lengthy process of uncoupling the country from more than 40 years of EU laws and regulation.
-Mr. Davis introduced a plan to incorporate an estimated 19,000 EU laws and regulations on to the British statute books.
+On Thursday, the British parliament also began the lengthy process of uncoupling the country from more than 40 years of EU laws and regulation.
+Mr. Davis introduced a plan to incorporate an estimated 19,000 EU laws and regulations into the British statute books.
 Members of Parliament will then have to spend years deciding which to keep, which to amend and which to scrap.
 The plan also calls for Parliament to officially repeal the legislation that brought Britain into the forerunner of the EU in 1973.Report Typo/Error

 Follow @PwaldieGLOBEon Twitter: